BaderLab/saber/README.md

 ## Running tests

 Sabers test suite can be found in `saber/tests`.
 In order to run the tests, you'll usually want to clone the repository locally.
-Make sure to install all required development dependencies defined in the ``requirements.txt`` (see [Installation](#Installation) for more help).
+Make sure to install all required development dependencies defined in ``requirements.txt``.
 Additionally, you will need to install ``pytest``:

 ```bash
 (saber) $ pip install pytest